MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/switch-from-enterprise-search-center-to-basic.md

 # Switch from an Enterprise Search Center to Basic in SharePoint Online

 >[!Important]
->You currently may not be able to do the procedure in this article.
-This is because this capability is gradually rolled out to Microsoft 365 tenants.
+>You currently may not be able to do the procedure documented in this article.
+This is because this capability is gradually rolled out to Microsoft 365 tenants, and it has not reached yours yet.
 Thank you for your patience.

 The Basic Search Center is a classic search experience.
 To offer your users a richer search experience, you can either switch from a Basic Search Center to an Enterprise Search Center or rely on the modern search experience that SharePoint Online comes with.
 [Learn about differences between classic and modern search](https://docs.microsoft.com/sharepoint/differences-classic-modern-search) and [when to choose which search experience](https://docs.microsoft.com/sharepoint/get-started-with-modern-search-experience) for your organization.